The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 3. Prioritise leads

-4. Send relevant content in first touch
+4. Send relevant content in the first touch

 Usually, the best way to achieve this is to offer them something of value, like helpful content in the form of a webinar, blog post, case study or video.
-Try to use a resource that centres on their current challenges and pain points.
+Try to use a resource that centers on their current challenges and pain points.

 5. Build rapport